hichamboushaba/WCStoreApp/README.md

 ## WCStoreApp (wip)

-This is just a fun app to learn about Jetpack Compose, and play with WooCommerce's API, it acts as a front for the store to offer a mobile shopping experience.
+This is just a fun app to learn about Jetpack Compose, and play with WooCommerce's StoreApi, it acts as a front for the store to offer a mobile shopping experience.

-The project is a work-in-progress, but even when it's done, it wouldn't probably be appropriate for production use, since WooCoomerce's API is not ready for a headless usage:

-- WooCommerce by itself doesn't support a cart API
-- Rest API keys permissions are too basic, they can't be customized to offer mixed writing and reading permissions.
+The project is a work-in-progress.

 ## Demo